Join us for an adventure in flavor!

 Hawaiian macaroni salad pairs perfectly with grilled meats, braised meats and all kinds of barbecues.
 It’s a pure comfort food along with rice in their plate lunches.

-Serve it with Loco Moco, huli huli chicken, Hawaiian style kabobs, sliders, Hawaiian shoyu chicken, or smoked ribs.
-We loved it with Kalua Pork, which we will be posting very soon.
+I serve it with Loco Moco, huli huli chicken, Hawaiian style kabobs, sliders, Hawaiian Shoyu Chicken, or smoked ribs.
+We loved it with Kalua Pork.

 It goes great with Asian inspired meals like Katsu, char sui pork or Teriyaki Chicken.

-Serve this Hawaiian style Mac Salad with anything that you would normally serve regular macaroni salad with.
+Serve this Hawaiian style Mac Salad with anything that you would normally serve regular macaroni salad with from Pork Chops to Shish Kebab.

 The next time you’re cooking BBQ, the next time you’re invited for a potluck, or the next time you are having a Hawaiian style luau party, make a giant batch of this Hawaiian Macaroni Salad.